 The state of Georgia has set various criteria to be deemed eligible for unemployment benefits.
 The Georgia Department of Labor (GDOL) will oversee that the set criteria are met by the applicants.
 The requirements include – monetary eligibility, job separation, and maintenance of eligibility during the benefit period.

 The state law in Georgia requires the applicants to meet the set monetary requirements to gain eligibility for monetary benefits.
 The monetary requirements consist of receiving ‘insured wages’, and the total wages received during the ‘base period’.

-In the state of Georgia, the first four of the last five calendar quarters completed at the time when the applicants file the claim is considered as the regular base period.
+In the state of Georgia, the first four of the last five calendar quarters completed at the time when you file the unemployment claim is considered as the regular base period.
 For those whose wages do not qualify for the regular base period, may consider the alternative base period.
 The alternative base period in Georgia is the last four calendar quarters completed at the time of filing the claim.

 To meet the monetary requirements, applicants must possess the following qualifications:

-- You must have insured wages in at least two-quarters of the base period.
+You must have insured wages in at least two-quarters of the base period

-- Your wages must be equal to or more than $1,134 in the two-quarters of the base period in which you have the highest wages.
+Your wages must be equal to or more than $1,134 in the two-quarters of the base period in which you have the highest wages

-- The total wages in the base period must be equal to at least one and one-half times of the wages received in the quarter in which you earned the highest wages.
+The total wages in the base period must be equal to at least one and one-half times of the wages received in the quarter in which you earned the highest wages